-- To prepare the policy, criteria and selection needed for the strategic titles within the Company namely the one title below the Director and Executive (member of the Board of Directors and member of the Board of Commissioners) consolidated subsidiaries that refer to the principles of good corporate governance. - To assist the Board of Commissioners together with or through the consultation with the Board of Directors to select the candidate for strategic titles within the Company (member of the Board of Directors and member of the Board of Commissioners) consolidated subsidiaries. - To give recommendations to the Board of Commissioners to be conveyed to the holder of series A Dwiwarna shares regarding: - a.
+- To prepare the policy, criteria and selection needed for the strategic titles within the Company namely the one title below the Director and Executive (member of the Board of Directors and member of the Board of Commissioners) consolidated subsidiaries that refer to the principles of good corporate Governance. - 2.
+To assist the Board of Commissioners together with or through the consultation with the Board of Directors to select the candidate for strategic titles within the Company (member of the Board of Directors and member of the Board of Commissioners) consolidated subsidiaries. - 3.
+To give recommendations to the Board of Commissioners to be conveyed to the holder of series A Dwiwarna shares regarding: - a.
 The composition of title of member of the Board of Directors. - b.
 The succession planning of members of the Board of Directors. - c.
-Assessment based on the parameter that has been prepared as the evaluation material for the capability of members of the Board of Directors.

-- 4. Provide recommendations to the Board of Directors to be submitted to the General Meeting of Shareholders through the shareholders of the A Dwiwarna Series concerning the policies, amount and/or structures for the remuneration of the Board of Directors and Board of Commissioners. - 5.
-Remuneration of Directors and Board of Commissioners in the form of salary or honorarium, allowances and facilities that are fixed and incentives that are variable. - 6.
-Review the employment contract and/or performance statement of each member of the Board of Directors.
+Assessment based on the parameter that has been prepared as the evaluation material for the capability development of Board of Directors' members. - 4.
+Provide recommendations to the Board of Commissioners to be submitted to the General Meeting of Shareholders through the shareholders of the A Dwiwarna Series concerning the policies, amount and/or structures for the remuneration of the Board of Directors and Board of Commissioners. - 5.
+Remuneration of Board of Directors and Board of Commissioners in the form of salary or honorarium, allowances and facilities that are fixed and incentives that are variable. - Review the employment contract and/or performance statement of each member of the Board of Directors.

-In general, the Chairman of the Committee for Nomination and Remuneration shall perform a function as a director and coordinator of the performance of the Committee's duties.
+In general, the Chairman of the Nomination and Remuneration Committee directing and coordinating the performance of the Committee's duties.
 The Secretary of the Committee shall assist the Chairman in preparing and managing the administration and documentation of the Committee's activities.
 The members of the Committee shall coordinate the inputs of the parties relating to the controlling shareholders related to the nomination and remuneration.